 Where to go muck diving

 Muck dives are usually done on a silty bottom.
 Don’t be surprised to find lots of trash on the site.
-Although this might be a shocking view (yes, our oceans are drowning in plastic) and is far from pretty to look at, trash can be a perfect hiding spot for a lot of marine life.
+Although this might be a shocking view (yes, our oceans are suffering from a massive plastic pollution) and is far from pretty to look at, trash such as disgarded bottles or cans can be a perfect hiding spot for a lot of marine life.
 Some octopus types like the coconut octopus like to hide inside cans if they don’t find any coconuts around.
 Often you can find yellow pygmy gobies living in discarded bottles on the ocean floor.

 Docks, piers, and harbors often make for good muck dive sites as well.